EvolEcolGroup/website/README.md

 6) Commit your changes and submit a pull request.

-## To update the group publications (not functional yet!)
+## To update the group publications
-We need to create a system where publications can be added to the group website.
-Currently, we simply fetch the full set of Andrea's publications from Google Scholar.
-We need to create a system to highlight all group members' names.
+Publications are automatically updated once a week, using the Google Scholar IDs from individual webpages.
+Individual publications are stored within the `people` folder in a .csv file with the `name_surname.csv` pattern.
+Publications from the period in the group are collated under `/papers/group_pubs.csv`.
+Highlighting for individual group members in the publication list is based on their time in the group, as gathered from their personal page or under `/people/alumni/alumni.yml`.
+If you need to edit details of a paper, that can be done directly in the csv files.

 ## Notes
 The website uses the extension `fontawesome`.
 This allows the inclusion of